 Justice Building, 1162 Court St. NE, Salem 97301; 503-378-4400

-Ellen F. Rosenblum, Portland; Democrat; appointed June 2012; elected November 2012; reelected 2016; term expires January 2021.
+Ellen F. Rosenblum, Portland; Democrat; appointed June 2012; elected November 2012; reelected 2016; reelected 2020; term expires January 2025.
 The term of office for attorney general is four years.

-The attorney general controls and supervises all court actions and legal proceedings in which the state of Oregon is a party or has an interest, including all elected and appointed officials, agencies, boards and commissions.
-The attorney general gives opinions upon any question of law in which the state or any public subdivision may have an interest when requested by the governor, by any state agency official or by any member of the Legislature.
+When requested by the governor, any state agency official, or any member of the Legislature, the attorney general gives legal opinions upon any question of law in which the state or any public subdivision may have an interest.
 Unless expressly authorized by law, the attorney general and her assistant attorneys general may not render opinions or give legal advice to any other persons or agencies.

-The attorney general prepares ballot titles for measures to be voted upon by the people of Oregon and defends them in the Oregon Supreme Court.
-She appoints assistant attorneys general to act as counsel for the various state agencies, boards and commissions.
+The attorney general writes ballot titles for measures to be voted upon by the people of Oregon and defends them in the Oregon Supreme Court.

-Services and responsibilities of the attorney general and the Department of Justice include supervision of charitable trusts and solicitations, enforcement of state and federal antitrust laws in Oregon, assistance to the state’s district attorneys, administration of the state’s Crime Victims’ Compensation Program, investigations of organized crime and public corruption, and the establishment and enforcement of child support obligations for families who receive public assistance.
+The department advocates for and protects all Oregonians, especially the most vulnerable, such as children and seniors.
+More than 350 state laws confer numerous responsibilities and authorities to the attorney general.
+Those responsibilities include: supervision of charities; enforcement of antitrust laws; assistance to the state’s district attorneys; administration of the state’s Crime Victims’ Compensation Program; investigations of organized crime and public corruption; and the establishment and enforcement of child support obligations for Oregon families.